 - Understand that Being Right Has a Cost: There are definitely times when the law is in on your side and your attorney will advise you that you have a strong likelihood of success if you go back to court.
 Understand, however, that there are no real winners in family court.
 You can “win” on an issue in a courtroom, but you do not raise your children in the courtroom.
 When you leave the courtroom, you still have to co-parent with someone who, from her perspective, is now the victim of an unjust system.
 Be sure that the battles you are engaging in are truly important to the well-being of your children and not just about being right.
 Sometimes there is no other choice to litigation, but be sure to explore all alternative options.

 - Mediate: One such alternative is mediation and parenting coordination.
-A parenting coordinator is generally a lawyer with mediation training and experience in high-conflict custody cases who helps parents to implement their custody agreement and facilitates the resolution of their disputes outside of the courtroom.
+A parenting coordinator is generally a lawyer with mediation training and experience in high-conflict custody cases that helps parents to implement their custody agreement and facilitates the resolution of their disputes outside of the courtroom.
 The process is less expensive and time consuming than going to court and leaves parents with some control over their own situation.
 In parenting coordination, conflicts, particularly those that are time-sensitive and involve day-to-day issues, are resolved efficiently and effectively.

 - Know Your Decree: Sometimes problems arise post-divorce because one party does not know the terms of his own custody agreement.
 You should review your custody agreements carefully.
 If terms are not clear, meet with a lawyer to make sure that you understand what is required of you.